HousekeepLtd/django-cron/docs/sample_cron_configurations.rst

 Allowing parallels runs
 -----------------------

-By deafult parallels runs are not allowed (for security reasons).
+By default parallels runs are not allowed (for security reasons).
 However if you want enable them just add:

 .. code-block:: python